metronisys/metronisys-examples/openclaw-moltbot.md

 Here is the complete source code and documentation reformatted into a clean, structured .md file for your repository.
-# Metronisys Governs Clawdbot — Local Prototype
+# Metronisys Governs OpenClaw — Local Prototype
 ### Human-First AI Governor + Agent Executor

 This prototype demonstrates a real-world **AI Governance Layer**.
-Metronisys acts as the "Governor," ensuring that the "Executor" (Moltbot/Clawdbot) cannot act unless the request aligns with human energy levels, identity values, and safety protocols.
+Metronisys acts as the "Governor," ensuring that the "Executor" (OpenClaw/Moltbot/Clawdbot) cannot act unless the request aligns with human energy levels, identity values, and safety protocols.